Why Does A Zero Trust Network Matter To You?

-If you’re an IT professional in a company rolling out a zero trust architecture, you probably have a pretty good idea of what zero trust means in your world.
+If you’re an IT professional in a company rolling out a Zero Trust network architecture, you probably have a pretty good idea of what zero trust means in your world.
 From a wider perspective, here are the two primary concepts to consider:

 Chances are that if your organization is rolling out zero trust, it started with Identity and Access Management (IAM) for users.
 From there, it moved on to devices connected to the network, then to the network itself by implementing strategies such as micro-segmentation, and then on to automation and analytics.
 These are called the “pillars” of the zero trust model.